-Unavoidable absence from school will be Genuine illness Unavoidable medical/dental appointments (but try to make these after school if at all possible).
+The Facts The Law The Facts Unavoidable absence from school will be authorised.
+Examples include: Genuine illness Unavoidable medical/dental appointments (but try to make these after school if at all possible).
 Days of religious observance.
-Seeing a parent who is on leave from the Other examples of absence from school that will not be authorised include: Any type of shopping Looking after siblings or unwell parents Minding the house Birthdays Resting after a late night Relatives visiting or visiting relatives.
+Seeing a parent who is on leave from the armed forces External examinations When traveller children are on the road with their parents for work purposes The Law Other examples of absence from school that will not be authorised include: • Any type of shopping • Looking after siblings or unwell parents • Minding the house • Birthdays • Resting after a late night • Relatives visiting or visiting relatives.
 Parental appointments